vectara/vectara-docs/www/docs/api-reference/indexing-apis/file-upload/file_upload.md

 Apart from these parameters, the servers expect a valid JWT Token in the HTTP headers.

+## Upload a File from the API Playground

+Check out our [interactive API Playground](/docs/rest-api/file-upload) that enables you to experiment with this REST endpoint.
+You can upload a file to a corpus directly from your browser or copy the curl for your command line.

 ### Maximum File Upload Size